horayaar/selfhostedAF/README.md

 **I turned an old, dusty PC into a fully-loaded, ad-free, self-hosted media beast.**

 **selfhostedAF** is a DIY project that says:
-- No to cloud subscription hell
+- No to cloud subscription
 - No to YouTube ads every 3.5 seconds
-- No to port forwarding because my ISP is **SHIT**
+- No to port forwarding
 - Yes to privacy and glory lol.

 ---